Georgia Alliance for Quality Child Care

 for Quality Child Care Member

 Budgets are tight and running a child care business has never been more challenging or time consuming.
 What if you could save time and money by having a single source for buying the essential supplies and services most child care programs need?
 Now you can.
 The Georgia Alliance for Quality Child Care (GAQCC), an online resource created by Quality Care for Children and a Quality Rated incentive, offers child care programs easy, low-cost online access to everything from administrative services to marketing support.
-Additionally, members of this program can attend monthly “Director to Director” support meetings in Atlanta, Athens, Augusta, Cartersville, Henry County and Savannah.
+Additionally, members of this program can attend monthly “Director to Director” support meetings in Atlanta, Athens, Cartersville, Henry County and Savannah.

-Starting in September, the GAQCC will also be providing state-approved training in Atlanta for child care teachers through its new Teacher’s Institute of Learning Program, offered to program staff of our Director to Director participants (download flyer).
+The GAQCC now provides state-approved training in Atlanta for child care teachers through its new Teacher’s Institute of Learning Program, offered to program staff of our Director to Director participants (download flyer).

 Corrine Bundy, Owner of Kids ‘R’ Kids #23

 Participating vendors include: Kaplan Early Learning, Lakeshore Learning, Discount School Supply, Cheney Brothers, FoodSource Plus, ProSolutions Training, Constructive Playthings, First Book, and MORE!

 In addition to the benefits listed below, members will gain access to special discounts and programs including: